WHAT HAPPENS AFTER YOUR CASE IS FILED?

 This course takes approximately 2-hours to complete.
 When you register, provide our email address and the course provider will email a copy of your completion certificate to us and we will file your certificate with the Court.

-There is no need for you to have the provider file your certificate, or to have them deliver the certificate to us via fax.
+There is no need to have them deliver the certificate to us via fax.

 Some providers will charge extra if you try and take the course on a smart phone or tablet.
 You can select any provider.

 Debtor CC – Cost: $9.95 per household whether you filed individually or jointly.
 Your certificate will be emailed to us.
-No need to pay any additional charges.
+No need to pay the faxing option.